nathanWolo/blog/index.md

 ---

 Hi!
 Welcome to my blog, this is where I'll be posting about projects I'm working on, as well as my personal thoughts and other random musings.
+Lately my focus is mostly on deep learning, where I like to work on independent projects as well as collaborations with UVic AI.

 [Link to another page](./another-page.html).